Accessing the degree of Majorana nonlocality in a quantum dot-optical microcavity system

 In tunneling spectroscopy measurements performed through a Majorana nanowire~\cite{MourikScience2012,KrogstrupNatMater2015,AlbrechtNature2009,DengScience2016,DengPRB2018,ZhangNatNanotech2018,LutchynReviewMat2018,Zhang2019,zhang2021large}, the emergence of a quantized zero-bias peak (ZBP) robust to changing of relevant system parameters such as magnetic field and gate voltages is considered as a strong evidence supporting the emergence of the isolated MZMs.
 However, it has been extensively demonstrated that other physical mechanisms such as the formation of trivial zero-energy Andreev bound state (ABS) at wire ends due to inhomogeneous smooth confining potentials~\cite{LiuPRB2017,LiuPRB2018,HellPRB2018,LaiPRB2019,MoorePRB2018,Vuik2019,Pan2020,prada2019andreev,PanGenericQuantized2020,pan2021quantized} and disorder-induced bound states~\cite{PikulinNJP2012,Pan2020,pan2020disorder,pan2021quantized} can produce a robust quantized ZBP, leading to an ambiguity of the MZM signature.

 The emergence of a trivial zero-energy ABS can be mathematically described as resulting from two half-fermionic states with some spatial separation between them.
 In this scenario, a quantized ZBP may arise if one of these half-fermionic states couples to a tunneling spectroscopy probe stronger than the other~\cite{MoorePRB2018,Vuik2019,zhang2021large}.
 This kind of trivial ABS formed by two half-fermionic states with small spatial separation between them has been dubbed as partially separated ABS (ps-ABS)~\cite{MoorePRB2018} or quasi-Majoranas (quasi-MZM)~\cite{Vuik2019}.
+Despite some recent advances, distinguishing ZBPs resulting from genuine topological MZMs, trivial quasi-MZMs and disorder still remains a challenge~\cite{Pan2020,PanGenericQuantized2020,prada2019andreev,zhang2021large,pan2021quantized}.